PasionMovil/veridis/site/wp-content/plugins/google-maps-widget/readme.txt

 2. Larger map with all features is available in the lightbox
 3. Widget options - thumbnail map
 4. Widget options - lightbox map
+5. Widget options - shortcode
+6. Widget options - info & support

 == Changelog ==
+= 2.25 =
+* 2015/02/23
+* a few visual enhancements
+* new screenshots
+* shortcode name availability is checked before registering it
+* visual builder compatibility fix

+= 2.20 =
+* 2015/02/16
+* added shortcode support

+= 2.15 =
+* 2015/02/09
+* fixed a _plugin_deactivate_ bug nobody noticed for 2 years :(
+* all JS texts are now loaded via wp_localize_script()

+= 2.10 =
+* 2015/02/02
+* auto-adjust map size on smaller screens - thanks bruzm!
+* marked each widget with core version for future updates

+= 2.06 =
+* 2015/01/26
+* language file updated
+* preparing for JS rewrite

+= 2.05 =
+* 2015/01/19
+* code rewriting
+* minor bug fixes

+= 2.01 =
+* 2015/01/13
+* somehow one JS file got renamed :(

+= 2.0 =
+* 2015/01/13
+* lots of rewrites
+* additional features can now be activated by subscribing to our newsletter

+= 1.95 =
+* 2014/12/19
+* minor WP v4.1 updates

+= 1.93 =
+* 2014/12/03
+* due to someone being a huge cun* we can no longer offer discounts for our Envato products in GMW
+* so no changes to the plugin, just some messages edited

+= 1.92 =
+* 2014/11/12
+* minor bug fixes
+* preparations for admin JS rewrite

+= 1.90 =
+* 2014/10/20
+* added Serbian translation; thanks Ogi!

+= 1.86 =
+* 2014/10/12
+* updated POT file
+* updated Croatian translation

+= 1.85 =
+* 2014/09/22
+* added custom pin image option for thumbnail map - thanks Rudloff!

+= 1.80 =
+* 2014/09/08
+* minor updates for WordPress v4.0

 = 1.75 =
 * 2014/07/29
 * lightbox skins are back; light and dark for now, more coming soon